aman71711/CRICKET24_Utility/HOW_TO_USE.md

   - View all your backup files
   - Delete old backups to save disk space

-- **🔗 Create Cricket 24 Shortcut**: Adds game shortcut to Start Menu
-  - Quick access to launch Cricket 24
-  - Useful if you can't find the game in Steam

 ### Save File Problems - Report Generation
 **If you're experiencing save file issues:**